 - 1. On each Keyfactor Command server where you wish to adjust logging, open a text editor (e.g. Notepad) using the "Run as administrator" option. - 2.
-In the text editor, browse to open the desired Nlog.config file for the appropriate Keyfactor components.
-The files are located in application subdirectories under the installed directory, which are the following directories by default: - C:\Program Files\Keyfactor\Keyfactor Platform\WebConsole\NLog_Portal.config The Portal file is for logging any activity to do with the Keyfactor CommandManagement Portal, including users connecting to the portal, loading various pages in the portal, and taking actions.
+In the text editor, browse to open the desired Nlog.config file for the appropriate Keyfactor component (see Table 85: NLog.config Files for Keyfactor Command).
+The files are located in application subdirectories under the installed directory, which is the following by default:

+C:\Program Files\Keyfactor\Keyfactor Platform